OpenMDAO/POEMs/POEM_091.md

 ## Proposed solution

 We propose that OpenMDAO will no longer allow a single component to compute both matrix free and jacobian based derivatives.
-All components will be either 100% matrix free or 100% jacobian based.
+Each component will be either matrix free or jacobian based, but not both.
+Note that matrix free components and jacobian based components may still be freely mixed within the same model.

 This means that a matrix free component can declare partials to inform the framework about its internal sparsity without allocating any memory for sub-jacobians.